BPMN - the Standard for Business Process Modeling

 Annotation

-All BPMN elements can be provided with a comment to gain a better understanding of the process model.
-The Annotation is placed directly in the process.
+All BPMN elements can be annotated to provide a better understanding of the process model.
+The annotation is placed directly in the process.

 BPMN symbol group